Javascript Menu by Deluxe-Menu.com

 Building the BMD16N

 The BMD16N is a do-it-yourself project.
 The professional boards are being produced in one of the top facilities in Europe.
 You can order them via the order form.
-The parts can be bought from Conrad, Reichelt (cheaper) or an electronics’ shop in your neighbourhood.
+The table lists the part numbers for Conrad.
+Alternative sources are Reichelt, Farnell and eBay.
 They are all standard components.
 The board comes with a printed manual that will guide you step by step.

 Parts

-** Only needed if you want to mount the ICs in sockets.
+** Only needed if you want to mount the ICs in sockets (recommended).

 Connecting to S88 and s88-N